inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     Always backup your database, statistics indices and files before you try to perform an upgrade.

-## Switch from pipenv to uv — optional but recommended
+## Switch from pipenv to uv

+*Required for upgrade*: No, but recommended.
+If switch not done, additional steps detailed below are needed.

+### Switching to uv

 Although not strictly necessary for this upgrade, we highly encourage you to switch to [uv](https://docs.astral.sh/uv/) from [pipenv](https://pipenv.pypa.io/) for your Python package and project manager, for improvements in speed, ergonomics, and [security](https://docs.astral.sh/uv/concepts/resolution/#dependency-cooldowns).
 Future releases will only document steps using `uv` commands and may remove support for `pipenv`.

 See the dedicated [Pipenv-to-uv migration guide](../uv-upgrade.md), which includes a helper script that converts your `Pipfile` to `pyproject.toml`, updates the `site/` package, and adjusts `.invenio` (`python_package_manager = uv`).

+### Not switching to uv

 If you want to keep using pipenv for now AND you want to use the recommended base Docker image for InvenioRDM v14 in your Dockerfile, you will need to edit your Dockerfile to install `pipenv` (it is not installed in the base image anymore):